-1 Failure to pay the minimum payment or deferral of fees will result in cancellation of enrolment in all courses.

-2 Required These Outdoor Projects will be scheduled within the week (Monday to Sunday) preceding Labour Day.

-3 Choice of one of ODP 300H or ODP 301H or ODP 302H for third year requirement.

-4 The first day of classes often varies across the three campuses.

-5 After this date, the late fee will be enforced.

-6 After this deadline a mark is recorded for each course, whether course work is completed or not ("0" is assigned for components of course work not submitted) and calculated into the academic GPA.
-7 The data state is to be below the be

-7 These dates are to be held open.
-Special arrangements will not be made for those students wishing to travel or to undertake employment that conflicts with the examination schedule.

-8 Deferred exams from December finals will be scheduled during the last two weeks of January.
+- 1 Failure to pay the minimum payment or deferral of fees will result in cancellation of enrolment in all courses. - Required These Outdoor Projects will be scheduled within the week (Monday to Sunday) preceding Labour Day. - Choice of one of ODP 300H or ODP 301H or ODP 302H for third year requirement. - The first day of classes often varies across the three campuses. - After this date, the late fee will be enforced. - After this deadline a mark is recorded for each course, whether course work is completed or not ("0" is assigned for components of course work not submitted) and calculated into the academic GPA. - These dates are to be held open.
+Special arrangements will not be made for those students wishing to travel or to undertake employment that conflicts with the examination schedule. - 8 Deferred exams from December finals will be scheduled during the last two weeks of January.
 Deferred exams from April finals will be scheduled in mid May.